 Start your own business

 If you’re thinking of starting a business, you first need to come up with a realistic idea you can turn into a product or service.

 Find local support, including help with developing business ideas:

 Protect your intellectual property

 You might already have an idea for a business, or have invented something you think people will want to buy.
-Find out how to register your intellectual property to make sure nobody copies it without your permission.
+Find out how to protect your intellectual property to make sure nobody copies it without your permission.

 Turn your idea into a business